Temasys/skylink-call-button/README.md

 - Ideally use your apps user id as `caller-id`/`callee-id`
 - Set the `callee-id` and `callee-name` attributes depending on who you want to call
 - The second button on your side doesn't need `app-key`, `caller-id` and `caller-name` attributes anymore.
-- There is no guarantee you will always reach the person you want talk to as everybody could potentially impersonate any `caller-id`
+- There is no guarantee you will always reach the person you want to talk to as everybody could potentially impersonate any `caller-id`
 - Get an APP key [here](http://developer.temasys.com.sg)